eizent/sparql_queries/guide.md

 ## Wikidata Query Builder
 Wikidata offers a service to build simple SPARQL queries without knowledge of SPARQL.
+THye

 # Glossary
 There are a lot of terms relating to SPARQL and Wikidata, many of which are related but not interchangeable.
 SPARQL and Wikidata are built under the world and concepts of the 'Semantic Web.'
 If you're new to the Semantic Web, check out this article for a brief overview and explanation: https://www.ontotext.com/knowledgehub/fundamentals/what-is-the-semantic-web/#:~:text=The%20Semantic%20Web%20is%20a%20vision%20about%20an,otherwise%20existing%20content%20and%20data%20on%20the%20Web.